limetext/lime/.github/CONTRIBUTING.md

 ### 2. Issues should be opened up in the correct repository.

 Issues should only be reported here if they cover the project as a whole.
 If the issue relates to a specific package, please file it there instead.
-LimeText is made up of a number of packages, which can be found [here](https://github.com/limetext).
+Lime Text is made up of a number of packages, which can be found [here](https://github.com/limetext).

 ### 3. If you would like to help but do not know how.